geoelectric/ui_auto_best_practice/uiabp.md

 1. I will expect as many thumbnails as times I take photos.
 2. I will expect twice as many files as times I take photos
-3. (presumably) I'm taking photos this many times over.
+3. I'm taking photos this many times over.
 4. I'm now checking that the real thumbnail count matches my expectations.
 5. I'm now checking that the real file count matches my expectations.